mffiedler/svt-case-doc/learn/rhel.md

 | default message store format | unstructured                            | structured, indexed binary                                                        |
 | cli to write                 | logger                                  | logger, systemd-cat                                                               |

-Run `logger "test msg 0001"`, then we can get log the entry from `tail -f /var/log/messsages` and `journalctl -f`.
+Run `logger "test msg 001"`, then we can get log the entry from `tail -f /var/log/messsages` and `journalctl -f` because both of them receive *Syslog messages*.
+Command `systemd-cat` (eg, `echo test msg 001 | systemd-cat`) writes only to `journald` and since `rsyslogd` is configured to import logs from `journald`, we can see the log entry in both too.

 ### rsyslog